Anzhel-Petrov/BackendAssignmentPt2/README.md

 -	An option in the cart to remove or add single unit of a product instead of removing the entire line.
 -	An admin area that will utilize CRUD operations for managing the catalogue.
 -	Admin authentication

+### Folder Structure:
+- Controllers, Models and Views - well-known naming conventions for the main folders.
+- Infrastructure - contains classes that deliver the “plumbing” for an application but that are not related to the application’s main functionality.
+- Components (in Models) - the conventional home for view components – for example by default MVC searches the partial view of a view component class in a folder with the same name in Views folder.
+- DataModels - contains classes related to the Entity Framework (EF) and are related only to that layer of the application.
+- ViewModels - since view models are designed exclusively to support the UI they are put in a separate folder.
+- Migrations - Entity Framework provides a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.